DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 Before exercising this demonstration, you need to:

-1. deploy the OAuthV2 token-dispensing proxy bundle.
+1. Deploy the OAuthV2 token-dispensing proxy bundle.

-2. create a cache named 'cache1' in your environment.
+2. Create a cache named 'cache1' in your environment.

 3. Create an API Product, it can allow access to any OTHER api proxy.
 The product should have scopes: A,B,C.